 7. Tenryuji temple in Arashiyama

 Arashaiyama is a suburb in western Kyoto.
-It’s a beautiful area with a river that’s especially pretty during spring and fall, and a high density of temples and gardens.
-Tenryuji is an important zen temple built in 1339.
-It’s gardens were created by Muso Soseki who designed the gardens of many other important temples in the area.
+It’s a beautiful area with a river that’s especially pretty during spring and autumn and a high density of temples and gardens.
+Tenryuji is an important Zen temple built in 1339.
+Its gardens were created by Muso Soseki who designed the gardens of many other important temples in the area.
 Soseki was also the first head priest at Tenryuji.
-The gardens are large and if you leave via the back exit you can walk through Arashiyamas famous (and well photographed) bamboo groves.
+The gardens are large and if you leave via the back exit you can walk through Arashiyamas famous (and well-photographed) bamboo groves.

 More information for planning a visit to Arashiyama and things to do in the area are included in the linked post.